Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Methods

 \subsection{Magnetization}

-The high-field magnetization data, \red{$M(T)$}, were obtained using a conventional vibrating sample magnetometer (VSM) and a water-cooled resistive magnet in Cell 8 of the DC Field Facility of the National High Magnetic Field Laboratory (NHMFL) in Tallahassee, FL.
-The VSM was calibrated using a standard Ni sphere and the sample was glued to a polycarbonate sample holder with GE7031 varnish.
-These magnetization data were normalized by comparison to a DC-magnetization measurement with a VSM in a 14 T PPMS (Quantum Design) at Johns Hopkins University.
+High-field DC magnetization data, $M(T)$, were obtained at the National High Magnetic Field Laboratory (NHMFL) in Tallahassee, Florida.
+The measurements used a conventional vibrating sample magnetometer (VSM) in a water-cooled resistive magnet located in Cell 8 of the DC Field Facility.
+The VSM was calibrated using a standard Ni sphere, and the sample was glued to a polycarbonate sample holder with GE7031 varnish.
+The magnetization data were normalized against DC magnetization measurements performed with a VSM in a 14~T PPMS (Quantum Design) at Johns Hopkins University.